-Have you or someone you love been injured in a car accident around Louisville Kentucky or New Albany Indiana?
-My name is Jim Desmond, and I am a personal injury attorney who helps those who are injured in a car wreck due to someone else’s actions.
-I get it – you weren’t expecting to be involved in a car crash or to suffer injuries when you left the house.
-However, car accidents happen every day and as a personal injury lawyer that focuses on automobile accidents, I deal with them every day.
+My name is Jim Desmond, and I am an experienced personal injury attorney who helps those who are injured in a car accident or motorcycle wreck.
+I have represented family members and friends so, I get it!
+Car wrecks disrupt are lives and are never planned for.
+You weren’t expecting to be involved in a car crash or to suffer injuries when you left the house and now you are dealing with medical expenses and time off from work that you did not expect.
+As a personal injury lawyer that focuses on automobile accidents, I deal with them every day.

-The forces involved in a car accident are quite strong, and your body lurched forward and backward, or from side to side if your car was hit in the driver’s door or passenger’s door.
+Further,, the forces involved in a car accident are quite strong, and your body can be lurched forward and backward, or from side to side.
 This is especially true if a tractor trailer or commercial truck was involved, or if you were on a motorcycle.
 You may think its only bumps and bruises, but a few weeks from now you’ll be hurting in back, neck and torso in ways you can’t imagine today.

 The power of an impact transfers into your body.
 In most accidents, the injuries that result can be everything from damage to tendons and ligaments in your back and neck to injured, damaged or herniated discs.
 Your head moved a lot more during the accident than you may remember, and many people suffer a concussion or more severe head trauma.
 Injuries to the head and brain may take months to be evident to you and those around you.
 Changes in your personality show up over time, and tasks that used to be easy for you may later become unmanageable.
 In some cases a simple trip to the grocery store or multi-tasking at work results in confusion or anger.